Bright-rumped attila: Feeding

+Breeding

 The nest is a deep cup of mosses, leaves and plant fibre; it may be built usually below 3m high amongst epiphyte, between buttress roots or in a bank, not necessarily in the forest.
-The typical clutch is two lilac- or rufous-marked dull white or pink eggs.
-Incubation by the female is 14–15 days to hatching, with another 17 days to fledging.
+The typical clutch is 3–4 lilac- or rufous-marked dull white or pink eggs.
+Incubation by the female is 18–19 days to hatching, with another 18 days to fledging.